UrbanAIOptimser/parkpulse/parking_prediction/README.md

 Merge and analysis of the new parking data.

 #### 4) file "LAST_MERGING_MODEL.ipynb"
+New merging using the new traffic and parking data (year 2024).
+So combining the data of parking, weather and traffic, we predict the number of parking spots available.
+Mergign dataset "df_traffic_parking_weather_weather.csv" in the folder "data".

 ### 5) folder "traffic" with the files:
 #### -- "2024_traffic.ipynb":